jianingtang0/jianingtang/_posts/2026-05-15-ismrm-cape-town.md

 So if we were at the same conference and I didn't come over to say hi or if I looked *very serious and deeply focused* while walking around, please don't take it personally.

-**I was probably just pretending to look busy because I didn't know anyone. 😂**
+**I was probably just pretending to look busy because I didn't know anyone.**

 I'm still learning how to walk up to someone I don't know and simply say, "Hi!" without rehearsing the interaction in my head first.